 Adding Hadoop EMR jars and config files to Druid

-Next we've added Hadoop client jars compatible with our EMR version to
+Next, we added Hadoop client jars compatible with our EMR version to

-Another step was copying a bunch of the
+Additionally, we copied a bunch of the

 *-site.xml files from EMR's